2019 Pacific typhoon season: Severe Tropical Storm Fung-wong (Sarah)

 A short-lived tropical cyclone was started as a tropical depression formed in November 18 from the Pacific waters off the Federated States of Micronesia as the Joint Typhoon Warning Center issued a TCFA for the system, designated as Tropical Depression 28W.
-By the next day, it entered the Philippine Area of Responsibility, assigned the PAGASA to name the storm as Sarah.
+By the next day, it entered the Philippine Area of Responsibility, assigned the PAGASA to name the storm as Sarah; the replacement for Sendong after its retirement in 2011.
 On November 19, Sarah intensified into a tropical storm, and was given the international name of Fung-wong (1927).
 Fung-wong then strengthened into a severe tropical storm east of Luzon the following day.
 The JTWC upgraded Fung-wong into a minimal Category 1 typhoon at 08:00 UTC.
 Soon, Fung-wong was hindered by northeasterly wind shear, and began to weaken rapidly while moving northeast, and dissipated into a remnant Low Pressure Area (LPA) west of Okinawa, Japan.

+Although Fung-wong didn’t made landfall, in the Philippines, with its interaction with the shear line caused heavy rains over some parts of Cagayan Valley and Cordillera Administrative Region.

 Typhoon Kammuri (Tisoy)

 On November 23, a low pressure system developed to the southeast of Guam.
 It then began to show signs of development and earned a defined circulation, developing into a tropical depression on 25 November, with the JTWC assigning it as 29W.
 The depression then began to develop banding features to the northeast of its center.
 The storm then intensified slightly, earning the name Kammuri, which is the Japanese word for the constellation Corona Borealis.
 Kammuri then passed south of Guam, and further intensified into a severe tropical storm on November 27, and then into a typhoon the next day.
 Upwelling of itself due to its quasi-stationary movement combined with moderate wind shear hindered significant intensification of Kammuri over the next three days as it moved into the Philippine Area of Responsibility, with PAGASA subsequently assigning the typhoon the name Tisoy.
 Kammuri began to show signs of rapid intensification again on December 1, ultimately intensifying to a Category 4 typhoon the next day.
 It made landfall at peak intensity on that day in the Bicol Region and began to weaken, weakening to a Category 3 typhoon that evening.
 On November 30, Kammuri produced possibly the record lowest known cloud top temperature at -109.4 °C.

 As of January 22, 2020, 17 people have been found dead while 318 were injured.
 Estimated damages across the central Philippines have been at Php6.65 billion (US$130 million), according from the NDRRMC.

-Both International and local names are retired.
-Kammuri was retired and replaced with Koto.
-The name Tisoy was also retired and replaced with Tamaraw for the 2023 season.